 Through her PhD research with the PASTRES project, Natasha wishes to use approaches from geography, anthropology and political ecology to broaden conceptions of pastoral mobility.
 She is interested in nomadism, resource rights, the commons, micropolitics, and living life in technicolor.

 Read: Rabari on the road: pastoral mobility in western India

 Watch: Natasha Maru on mobility and temporality in Kutch (YouTube)

 A large part of Linda’s professional experience has focused on research and data collection methodologies, including on Community-Based Rangeland, Livestock Management and governance impact data.

 Linda has worked on pastoralism in the Middle East and North Africa, in particular with an Omani anthropologist on the shawawi pastoralists in Jabal- Al Akhdar, speaking with pastoralists and rangers on governance issues at the frontiers of nature reserves in Iran, and working with the International Livestock Research Institute on assessing the possibility of applying payment for ecosystem services to pastoral systems in Tunisia.
-Her PhD research with the PASTRES project is exploring the impact of absentee livestock herding on rangeland health.
+Her PhD research with the PASTRES project has explored themes of presence and absence in southern Tunisia.